 Panting due to heart failure

 A common symptom of heart failure is panting, so it’s essential for any dog owner to be wary of this if their dog is panting excessively.
-This is because the dog's respiratory rate increases to make up for the lack of oxygen which is being circulated around the body.
+This is because the dog's respiratory rate increases to make up for the oxygen deprivation inside their body.
 Panting may be accompanied by coughing, weakness, fainting and weight loss.

 Panting because he’s happy